Fox-ML-infrastructure/FoxML_Core/DOCS/00_executive/QUICKSTART.md

 Installation and basic usage.

+> **📊 Testing & Development:** All testing, validation, and development work is performed using **5-minute interval data**.
+The software supports various data intervals, but all tests, benchmarks, and development workflows use 5-minute bars as the standard reference.

 ## Prerequisites

 **⚠️ Important**: FoxML Core requires significant computational resources.
 This is **not suitable for laptop deployment** for production workloads.